Tank Rankings / Tier List for Phase 5 of TBC Classic

 - Threat generation — the ability of tank to generate and hold threat on either a single enemy or multiple enemies at once.

 To put it simply: tanking is messy.
 There are tons of factors that go into what makes tanks good or bad depending on the encounter.
-While this ranking is specifically for the first tier of TBC, know that every tank is viable.
+While this ranking is specifically for the final tier of TBC, know that every tank is viable.
 All three tanks have both pros and cons, and all three tanks are 100% viable in every raid and dungeon.

 S-Tier Classes and Specializations